Passivation (chemistry): Silicon

 In the area of microelectronics and photovoltaic solar cells, surface passivation is usually implemented by thermal oxidation at about 1000 °C to form a coating of silicon dioxide.
 Surface passivation is critical to solar cell efficiency.
-The effect of passivation on the efficiency of ranges from 3-7%.
-The surface resistivity is high, >100 Ωcm.
+The effect of passivation on the efficiency of solar cells ranges from 3–7%.
+The surface resistivity is high, > 100 Ωcm.

 Perovskite

 The easiest and most widely studied method to improve perovskite solar cells is passivation.
 These defects usually lead to deep energy level defects in solar cells due to the presence of hanging bonds on the surface of perovskite films.
 Usually, small molecules or polymers are doped to interact with the hanging bonds and thus reduce the defect states.
 This process is similar to Tetris, i.e., we always want the layer to be full.
-A small molecule with the function of passivation is some kind of square that can be inserted where there is an empty space and then a complete layer is obtained.These molecules will generally have lone electron pairs or pi-electrons, so they can bind to the defective states on the surface of the cell film and thus achieve passivation of the material.
-Therefore, molecules such as carbonyl, nitrogen-containing molecules, and sulfur-containing molecules are considered, and recently it has been shown that Pi electrons can also play a role.
+A small molecule with the function of passivation is some kind of square that can be inserted where there is an empty space and then a complete layer is obtained.
+These molecules will generally have lone electron pairs or pi-electrons, so they can bind to the defective states on the surface of the cell film and thus achieve passivation of the material.
+Therefore, molecules such as carbonyl, nitrogen-containing molecules, and sulfur-containing molecules are considered, and recently it has been shown that π electrons can also play a role.

 In addition, passivation not only improves the photoelectric conversion efficiency of perovskite cells, but also contributes to the improvement of device stability.
 For example, adding a passivation layer of a few nanometers thickness can effectively achieve passivation with the effect of stopping water vapor intrusion.